kashif-nawaz/Container-LSP/README.md

 * merging-bandwidth, defines the lowest bandwitdh utilization limit  to trigger merg action.
 * maximum-signaling-bandwidth, defines maximum bandwidth to be signalled for each member LSP.
 * minimum-signaling-bandwidth, defines minimum bandwidth to be signalled for each member LSP.
+* splitting-merging-threshold , dicates how splitting and merging would happen by comparing New-Aggr-Bw and  Current-Aggr-Bw values.
 * normalization normalize-interval, defines time period after which LSP splitting / merger would happen.
 * sampling , use-percentile specify the ingress route to take x prenctile value from all the bandwidth samples and use that for normalization.
 It is mutely exclusive to use-average-aggregate which means ingress router to take average of aggregate samples and use that for normalization.
+* sampling, cut-off-threshold specifies the percentile value to be used as a cut-off threshold in removing outlier bandwidth samples

 ### Operational Verification